kananahmadov2001/Autonomous-RC-Car-Hybrid-System/README.md

 <div align="center">
     <h2 id="Header">Autonomous Control Mode</h2>
 </div>
 The Autonomous Control mode involves the car continuously monitoring its surroundings using an ultrasonic distance sensor.
-When the sensor detects an obstacle within a certain range, the robot initiates a sequence to avoid the obstacle by backing up and then turning in a new direction.
-This behavior allows the robot to navigate its environment autonomously, reacting to obstacles in real-time to avoid collisions.
+When the sensor detects an obstacle within a certain range, the car initiates a sequence to avoid the obstacle by backing up and then turning in a new direction.
+This behavior allows the car to navigate its environment autonomously, reacting to obstacles in real-time to avoid collisions.

 <div align="center">
     <h2 id="Header">Remote Control Mode</h2>